Buying an SUV doesn't mean putting up with a big, unwieldy vehicle. Our experts have compiled this list of the best small SUVs currently around.

 That's no different with the latest, third-generation version, with a starting price well under £20,000, and now it has a good sense of style to go with that bang-for-buck nature.

-The latest Duster's chunky looks are enhanced by neat details such as Y-shaped daytime running light signature and 'Starkle' recycled plastic used for some of the body cladding.
+The latest Duster's chunky looks are enhanced by neat details such as Y-shaped daytime running lights and 'Starkle' recycled plastic used for some of the body cladding.
 With various wipe-clean surfaces inside, it's a car you don't need to worry about getting mucky, whether you're climbing aboard in muddy boots or your toddler is smearing the remains of a custard cream into the upholstery.
-Just be aware that the Duster's low starting price does show in certain areas of the cabin.
+Just be aware the Duster's low starting price does show in certain areas of the cabin.

 Standard-fit equipment in the mid-spec Expression trim covers most bases, and if you want, a hybrid version is available.
 It's also better than most small SUVs if you do actually stray away from paved roads.